easy-swoole/doc-old/Manual/3.x/En/BaseUsage/log.md

   }

     /**
-     * Customize log storage, such as saving to a database, saving to a file, or requesting storage elsewhere
+     * customized log storage methods, such as saving to a database, saving to a file, or requesting storage elsewhere
      * log
      * @param string $str
      * @param null $logCategory